ramzez1983/MyBodyMonitor/README.md

 3. let the Play framework compile the typescript files into one single javascript file.
 This will load much quicker.
 This is implemented in [this html file](https://github.com/joost-de-vries/play-angular2-typescript/blob/master/app/views/index2.scala.html) This template hasn't been ported to Angular RC4 yet.

 For a lot of production applications option 3 will be required.
 While option 2 is nicer for development.
-We can do both without changing our source code by using `sbt ~run` for the former and `sbt stage -DtsCompileMode=stage` for the latter.
+TODO: We can do both without changing our source code by using `sbt ~run` for the former and `sbt stage -DtsCompileMode=stage` for the latter.
 So to get option 3 to work you'll have to provide that `-DtsCompileMode=stage` jvm argument.

-##what to do if

-"I've created the application through activator and it runs fine in activator but it hangs when I try to run it through sbt"
-This is a [known problem](https://github.com/typesafehub/activator/issues/1036) with activator.
-Activator generates a file `project\play-fork-run.sbt` that causes this.
-If you remove it or comment out its contents the application will run in sbt.

 ##History

-### v0.2.0-beta.6
-- uses tslint 4.0.2

-### v0.2.0-beta.5
-- replace todomvc with tour of heroes as demo ng2 application. tx [Isammoc](https://github.com/Isammoc)
-- use 'tslint:reommended' as a basis for tslint rules.
-Downgrade typescript to a supported version by tslint 3.x
+TODO: major tags to be added